Summer 2023 Course Offerings

 Cost: $2000

-So you think you want to be a trial lawyer?
-This course will provide valuable insight into the legal process leading up to and through trial of a civil case, including legal ethics.
-The course will focus on key elements of a winning case, including the client intake interview, pre- litigation strategy decisions, motions practice, the discovery process, effective opening statements, direct and cross examination of witnesses and persuasive closing arguments.
-The class will meet for 3 weeks, Monday - Friday, 9 am - 12 pm, June 12–30.
-Active class participation, case reading and some writing assignments will be required.
+Introduction to Trial Law - So you think you want to be a trial lawyer?
+This class will provide valuable insight into the requisite skills of the trial lawyer and the importance of teamwork.
+You will gain exposure to the key elements of a winning case.
+These elements include analyzing and addressing the strengths and weaknesses of your client’s case, preparing a trial strategy, witness prep, direct and cross examination of witnesses, making objections, and drafting and delivering effective opening statements and persuasive closing arguments.
+The class will culminate in a mock trial.
+The class will meet for 2 weeks, Monday - Friday, 9 am – 2 pm, June 3–14.
+Active class participation, case reading, and some writing assignments will be required.
 Enrollment is limited to 18 students.
-This course is for enrichment only; it will appear on a student’s transcript but no grade or credit will be assigned.

 Cost: $1500